nuuuwan/news_lk3_data/README.md

 *2024-09-22 11:43:00* · [`adaderanalk`](https://www.adaderana.lk/news/102182/curfew-will-not-be-further-extended-police) · `en`

 Sri Lanka Police Spokesman DIG Nihal Thalduwa confirmed that the islandwide curfew which was extended until 12 noon today will not be further extended.

+Accordingly, the curfew will be lifted at 12 noon today (22), he said.

 Curfew had initially been imposed with effect from 10.00 p.m. last night (21) until 06.00 a.m. today (22).
 However, it had later been extended until 12 noon today (September 22).